The Old Benefits section has been closed to new joiners since 30 September 1996"

 Additional Voluntary Contributions

 You can pay Additional Voluntary Contributions (AVCs) to boost your pension benefits.
-The Scheme's AVC arrangements, including the option to buy Added Years, are described in a separate booklet, available from the pension service line.
+The Scheme's AVC arrangements, including the option to buy Added Years, are described in a separate booklet, available here.

 You can also pay additional contributions to your own personal pension or to the BBC's defined contribution plan (LifePlan).